 What does that mean to YOU?

 - Security – Microsoft will no longer release security updates as of April 8, 2014.
-This means both Office 2003 and Exchange servers will be more vulnerable to harmful malware such as viruses, spyware, and other malicious software.
-Anti-virus software will also not be able to fully protect you once they are no longer supported.
+This means your PC will be more vulnerable to harmful malware such as viruses, spyware, and other malicious software.
+Ant-virus software will also not be able to fully protect you once XP is unsupported.

 - Software Issues – No more updates.
-Since Microsoft will no longer be releasing fixes and updates many software and hardware vendors will no longer support their products that work in conjunction with Office 2003 or Exchange server 2003.
+Since Microsoft will no longer being releasing fixes and updates many software and hardware vendors will no longer support their products that are running on Windows XP.
+You can also count on new hardware not having XP drivers available or supported.

-- Down time – The risk of system failure and business disruption could increase because of the end of Microsoft support, lack of application support.
+- Down time – The risk of system failure and business disruption could increase because of the end of Microsoft support, lack of application support, and the increasing age of hardware running Windows XP.

-The bottom line is past April 8th you DO NOT want to be running Exchange Server 2003 or Office 2003 or XP.
-Microsoft has given fair warning.
-The bad guys know not everyone will heed this warning.
-And I’m sure there are a ton of bad guys out there waiting for April 8th to release their malware knowing Microsoft won’t lift a finger to fix it.
-Don’t be easy prey for them.
+The bottom line is pass April 8th you DO NOT want to have a machine running Windows XP.
+Don’t you think there are a ton of bad guys out there waiting for April 8th to release their malware for XP knowing Microsoft won’t lift a finger to fix it?
+Time to move on.